krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 #### You are hired to help with migrating a customer's solution to the AWS Cloud.
 Customer wants to perform a phased migration strategy and they would like to first run couple of webservers on AWS that points to existing on-premises database.
 Application requests should routed across webservers in AWS as well as webservers located on-premises.
 Which load balancing product can be used for this requirement?

 Both Application and Network Load Balancers allow you to add targets by IP address.
 You can use this capability to register instances located on-premises and VPC to the same load balancer

+#### An e-commerce company operates multiple AWS accounts and has interconnected these accounts in a hub-and-spoke style using the AWS Transit Gateway.
+Amazon Virtual Private Cloud (Amazon VPCs) have been provisioned across these AWS accounts to facilitate network isolation.
+Which of the following solutions would reduce both the administrative overhead and the costs while providing shared access to services required by workloads in each of the VPCs?

+Build a shared services Amazon Virtual Private Cloud (Amazon VPC)

+Consider an organization that has built a hub-and-spoke network with AWS Transit Gateway.
+VPCs have been provisioned into multiple AWS accounts, perhaps to facilitate network isolation or to enable delegated network administration.
+When deploying distributed architectures such as this, a popular approach is to build a "shared services VPC, which provides access to services required by workloads in each of the VPCs.
+This might include directory services or VPC endpoints.
+Sharing resources from a central location instead of building them in each VPC may reduce administrative overhead and cost.

+A VPC endpoint allows you to privately connect your VPC to supported AWS services without requiring an Internet gateway, NAT device, VPN connection, or AWS Direct Connect connection.
+Endpoints are virtual devices that are horizontally scaled, redundant, and highly available VPC components.
+They allow communication between instances in your VPC and services without imposing availability risks or bandwidth constraints on your network traffic.

+#### A national logistics company has a dedicated AWS Direct Connect connection from its corporate data center to AWS.
+Within its AWS account, the company operates 25 Amazon VPCs in the same Region, each supporting different regional distribution services.
+The VPCs were configured with non-overlapping CIDR blocks and currently use private VIFs for Direct Connect access to on-premises resources.
+As the architecture scales, the company wants to enable communication across all VPCs and the on-premises environment.
+The solution must scale efficiently, support full-mesh connectivity, and reduce the complexity of maintaining separate private VIFs for each VPC.
+Which combination of solutions will best fulfill these requirements with the least amount of operational overhead?

+- Create an AWS Transit Gateway and attach all 25 VPCs to it.
+Enable route propagation for each attachment to automatically manage inter-VPC routing
+Attaching all VPCs to a single AWS Transit Gateway centralizes routing and allows for transitive communication between the VPCs.
+Enabling route propagation eliminates the need to manually update route tables for every VPC.
+This design supports scalable, full-mesh VPC connectivity with low operational burden.
+- Create a transit virtual interface (VIF) from the Direct Connect connection and associate it with the transit gateway Using a transit VIF from the Direct Connect connection to the transit gateway enables on-premises-to-VPC connectivity through a single, centralized path.
+This eliminates the need to maintain multiple private VIFs and simplifies BGP management and route aggregation.
+Combined with Option A, this forms a highly efficient hub-and-spoke architecture.

+#### A retail company is using AWS Site-to-Site VPN connections for secure connectivity to its AWS cloud resources from its on-premises data center.
+Due to a surge in traffic across the VPN connections to the AWS cloud, users are experiencing slower VPN connectivity.
+Which of the following options will maximize the VPN throughput?

+Create an AWS Transit Gateway with equal cost multipath routing and add additional VPN tunnels

+VPN connection is a secure connection between your on-premises equipment and your VPCs.
+Each VPN connection has two VPN tunnels which you can use for high availability.
+A VPN tunnel is an encrypted link where data can pass from the customer network to or from AWS.
+The following diagram shows the high-level connectivity with virtual private gateways.

+With AWS Transit Gateway, you can simplify the connectivity between multiple VPCs and also connect to any VPC attached to AWS Transit Gateway with a single VPN connection.
+AWS Transit Gateway also enables you to scale the IPsec VPN throughput with equal cost multi-path (ECMP) routing support over multiple VPN tunnels.
+A single VPN tunnel still has a maximum throughput of 1.25 Gbps.
+If you establish multiple VPN tunnels to an ECMP-enabled transit gateway, it can scale beyond the default maximum limit of 1.25 Gbps.
+You also must enable the dynamic routing option on your transit gateway to be able to take advantage of ECMP for scalability.